MusicPlayerDaemon/MPD/doc/plugins.rst

    * - Setting
      - Description
    * - **songlength_database PATH**
      - Location of your songlengths file, as distributed with the HVSC.
 The sidplay plugin checks this for matching MD5 fingerprints.
 See http://www.hvsc.c64.org/download/C64Music/DOCUMENTS/Songlengths.faq.
+New songlength format support requires libsidplayfp 2.0 or later.
    * - **default_songlength SECONDS**
      - This is the default playing time in seconds for songs not in the songlength database, or in case you're not using a database.
 A value of 0 means play indefinitely.
    * - **default_genre GENRE**